open-source-labs/Reactime/src/DEVELOPER_README.md

 ## Replace Functionality for Outdated Packages

-Package dependencies need to be trimmed down, updated, and/or removed.
-Peer dependency errors are the reason npm install --force may be necessary when installing the dependencies of Reactime.
-While Reactime v22.0 has reduced package dependency errors for developers from multiple pages of errors down to ~15 errors, the goal is to decrease overall package/library dependency to a minimum to promote long-term maintainability

 Material-ui/core has been updated to use React 18.
 Future developers may choose to remove Material-ui/core from the application to ensure compatibility in the future or continue to build out the UI.
 The choice is yours!

 React Developer Tools has NOT deprecated \_\_REACT_DEVTOOLS_GLOBAL_HOOK\_\_.
 However, Reactime v21 has sleuthed and learned the following from the team at React: